EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/imProc.match.md

 ### imProc.match.matched2matrix

 A matched AstroCatalog object into a matrix of epochs by index AstCat object to a matrix of matched sources.
-Description: Given an AstroCatalog object containing multiple elements, in which each element containing the same number of rows
+Description: Given an AstroCatalog object containing multiple elements, in which each element containing the same number of rows (e.g., the output of Match/match.m), return a matrix